Kunstprodukt

-Kunstprodukt (literally Art Product) is the debut album from German electronic music band Miss Construction.
+Kunstprodukt (lit. 'art product') is the debut album from German electronic music band Miss Construction.

 Content

 The album begins with a punchy introduction featuring edgy sound patterns and an upbeat tempo.
 Immediately following the intro is the catchy "Miss Construction Theme."
 There are also songs with lyrics like Kunstprodukt dealing with the phenomenon of the super pop stars who get famous despite the fact that they seemingly lack artistic talent, or singing skills.